Are you taking the earth for granted? You might change your mind once you hear about earth sheltered homes

-If you’re a bit of a nerd like us, you may have spotted this type of shelter in The Lord of the Rings!
+If you’re a nerd like us, you may have spotted this type of shelter in The Lord of the Rings!
 Ring any bells, Mr. Frodo?

-An earth-sheltered home or earthen house is a type of off-grid home that makes a great survival shelter.
+Earth sheltered homes or earthen houses are a type of off-grid home that makes a great survival shelter.
 But what makes ‘em so remarkable?
 Here’s what you need to know about these underground homes:

 An earth shelter is a structure, typically of a house, built with soil or vegetation surrounding its walls and roof.
 It could also be buried entirely underground.

 What makes earth sheltered homes work is their energy-efficient features.
 In this case, the earth serves as a thermal mass, meaning the soil can absorb and store heat energy well.